Jon Bon Jovi Gives COVID-19 Health Update On Son Jake & Bandmate David Bryan

 — Brittany Johnson (@itsbrittanyyj) March 22, 2020

-In the interview, Jon spoke about the new song he debuted on Instagram on March 22 where he wrote the first verse and refrain and then, asked his fans to write the second verse based on their life experiences during this trying time.
+In the interview, Jon spoke about the new song he debuted on Instagram on March 22.
+He wrote the first verse and refrain, and then asked his fans to write the second verse based on their life experiences during this trying time.

-The song is titled “Do What You Can” and Jon revealed the idea came to him after he was called to help at his Red Bank, New Jersey outpost of his JBJ Soul Kitchen eatery, where those who cannot afford to pay can volunteer by washing dishes, busing tables, or working as waitstaff.
+The song is titled “Do What You Can,” and Jon revealed the idea came to him after he was called to help at his Red Bank, New Jersey outpost of his JBJ Soul Kitchen eatery, where those who cannot afford to pay can volunteer by washing dishes, busing tables, or working as waitstaff.

-Jon explained that he washed dishes at the eatery in a photo share posted on March 19 and used the caption “If you can’t do what you do…do what you can.”
-Thus began the germ of an idea for the song which has touched a chord in the minds of his followers.
+Jon explained that he washed dishes at the eatery in a photo share posted on March 19 and used the caption, “If you can’t do what you do…do what you can.”
+Thus began the germ of an idea for the song, which has touched a chord in the minds of his followers.

-The video, which was uploaded to the Good Morning America Twitter page, has generated lots of positive responses for the rock and roller, who will release his 15th studio album Bon Jovi 2020 on May 15.
+The interview video, which was uploaded to the Good Morning America Twitter page, has generated lots of positive responses for the rock and roller, who will release his 15th studio album, Bon Jovi 2020, on May 15.

-Rock legend Jon @bonjovi is bringing the community together during the coronavirus outbreak by asking for lyric submissions to help him finish a new song! #DoWhatYouCan https://t.co/i9rZzYvW4s pic.twitter.com/lRPiH2Kljb

 “As Jon said music touches everyone.
 Bon Jovi has always given us a subject matter that affects us in a good way,” remarked one follower.

 “I hope you are all well!
 Here’s my line to your song.
 Nana and Papa staying at home.
 Facetime grandkids on the phone.
-If you can’t do what you do you do what you can,” said one woman who revealed how she is keeping close contact with family members as she and her husband remain safe at home.
+If you can’t do what you do you do what you can,” said one woman who revealed how she is keeping in close contact with family members as she and her husband remain safe at home.